MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-status-for-a-flight-submission.md

 author: mcleanbyron
 ms.assetid: C78176D6-47BB-4C63-92F8-426719A70F04
 description: Use this method in the Windows Store submission API to get the status of a package flight submission.
-title: Get the status of a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get the status of a package flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article